sebajor/aliexpress_kintex325/README.md

 - [ ] Complete the xdc file
 - [ ] Board files
-- [x] Automatic building using vivado non-project mode
+- [x] Automatic building using vivado in batch mode
 - [ ] Recheck the uart cores--> the loopback freeze sometimes (I havent look that behaviour in other boards, but is likely to be buggy)
 - [ ] DRAM model
 - [ ] Gbe model